gosquared/google_image_chart/README.md

-# GoogleChart
+# GoogleImageChart

-Simple wrapper to Google Chart.
-As the service will be switched off in 2015, this has been mostly put together for legacy reasons.
+Simple wrapper to Google Image Chart.
+As the service will be switched off in on or before 20 April 2015, this has been mostly put together for legacy reasons.
 It's easier to drop a gem from a service rather than delete code (and specs)

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'google_chart'
+    gem 'google_image_chart'

 And then execute: